 Nil Hari Bastola

-Health and education are the main wealth of people.
-As a citizen they should enjoy the basic health and education from the state.
+Health and education are the important wealth of people.
+As a citizen they should enjoy the basic health and education rights from the state.
 However, all the people have no equal access to the basic services.
-Marginalized people; especially the disables, neglected, poor and children are usually excluded from attaining health services and quality education.
+Marginalized people; especially the disabled, senior citizen, women children and economically poor are usually excluded from attaining health services and quality education.

 In addition, people in the rural areas are not aware of their rights.
-They need to be told about their rights, as well as responsibilities.
-Knowledge about their rights enhances them to feel their responsibility as well which is crucial for nation building.
-Due to widespread disparity, exclusion and discrimination still hovering in the remote areas, there is a requisite to make them aware on these areas.
-In addition, they need awareness in health, hygiene, balanced diet, gender and inclusion so that their lives would become better.
+They need to be told about their rights, as well as responsibilities. information about their rights empowered them to claim thier rights to the service provicers which is crucial for nation building.
+Due to widespread disparity, exclusion and discrimination still hovering in the remote areas, rural people are compelled to continue their lives as second-rank citizen of the country.
+In addition, they need awareness in health, hygiene, balanced diet, gender and inclusion issues to make better life.
 And they will be able to live a quality life.

 Although, Nepal holds enormous possibility in tourism, its benefit has always clustered to the rich people.
 Most of the income earned in the country goes to the investors and middlemen so that the benefit never trickles down to the poor.
 Those people, in the areas of tourist attraction can reap some benefit for them.
-This could be an instrument to escape out of the widespread poverty they’re living with.
+Tourism will be an instrument to escape out of the widespread poverty to the rural people.